 Ocuphire has entered into individual indemnification agreements with its directors and executive officers.
 Ocuphire believes that these provisions and indemnification agreements are necessary to attract and retain qualified persons as directors and officers.
-The Ocuphire Bylaws require Ocuphire to indemnify its directors and officers to the fullest extent permitted under Delaware law.
+The Second Amended and Restated Bylaws of the Company (the "Bylaws") require Ocuphire to indemnify its directors and officers to the fullest extent permitted under Delaware law.